“27. Temple Ordinances for the Living,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Live the law of obedience and strive to keep Heavenly Father’s commandments.

 Obey the law of sacrifice, which means sacrificing to support the Lord’s work and repenting with a broken heart and contrite spirit.

 Obey the law of the gospel of Jesus Christ, which is the higher law that He taught while He was on the earth.

-Keep the law of chastity, which means having no sexual activity except with those to whom they are legally and lawfully wedded according to God’s law.
+Keep the law of chastity, which means having sexual relations only with those to whom they are legally and lawfully wedded according to God’s law.

 Keep the law of consecration, which means dedicating their time, talents, and everything with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.